themaire/Startup-infos/README.md

-# Startup-infos
+# Startup-message

-If you wana know the dynimic IP adress at the startup.
+If you wana read the dynimic IP adress at the startup on the Sense Hat's LEDs matrix.

 What do you need :
 _ A Raspberry Pi